Moesif/moesif-elixir-sdk/README.md

 - `event_queue_size`: Size of the event queue for batching requests.
 - `max_batch_size`: Maximum number of events per batch.
 - `max_batch_wait_time_ms`: Maximum wait time in milliseconds before sending a batch.
+- `get_user_id`: Function to extract user ID from the request.
+- `get_company_id`: Function to extract company ID from the request.
+- `get_session_token`: Function to extract session token from the request.
+- `get_metadata`: Function to extract metadata from the request.

 ## Identifying Users and Companies